-TriMet's experience is that the greatest savings through value engineering are achieved during the design phase, before design decisions are finalized and before money is spent to develop the final design used for the construction procurement.
+TriMet's experience is that the greatest savings through value engineering are achieved during the design phase, before design decisions are finalized and before money is spent to develop the final design.t.
 Although low bid allows for value engineering during construction, it is less likely to occur and is often more difficult to implement because of construction schedule pressures, the cost of evaluation or redesign efforts, and the time required for additional stakeholder processes.